-- What are reasons not to perform a D&C?
+- What are reasons not to perform a D and C?

 - Pre-op: What happens before surgery?

-- What type of anesthesia is used for a D&C?
+- What type of anesthesia is used for a D and C?

-- What are possible complications of a D&C?
+- What are possible complications of a D and C?

-- Why is the D&C procedure becoming less common?
+- Why is the D and C procedure becoming less common?

 - Find a local Obstetrician-Gynecologist in your town

-What type of anesthesia is used for a D&C?
+What type of anesthesia is used for a D and C?

 The actual procedure is done in an operating room, either in a hospital, surgery center, or a specially designated room in a physician's office.
 After adequate anesthesia has been administered, and with the patient in position (similar to that for a Pap smear), the vagina and cervix are cleansed with an antibacterial scrub (usually Betadine).
 An instrument is used to grasp the upper portion of the cervix, and then the opening to the uterus is gradually widened with metal dilators to about the size of a large pencil.